LogtalkDotOrg/logtalk3/README.md

 ------------

-If you are upgrading from a previous Logtalk version, please check the file `UPGRADING.txt` for instructions on how to upgrade your programs or your custom adapter files to run under this new version.
+If you are upgrading from a previous Logtalk version, please check the file `UPGRADING.md` for instructions on how to upgrade your programs or your custom adapter files to run under this new version.